Philosophy, Computing, and Artificial Intelligence

 λQ.∀x(BOXER(x) → Q@x)

 If this noun phrase is given a verb phrase, the result is a sentence.
-Here, for example, is the representation tree (with substitutions completed) for the sentence 'every boxer walks'
+Here is the representation tree (with substitutions completed) for the sentence 'every boxer walks'

 vincent loves mia (S) LOVE(vincent, mia) / \ / \ / \ vincent (NP) loves mia (VP) λP.P@vincent λz(LOVE(z,mia)) / \ / \ / \ loves (TV) mia (NP) λX.λz.(X@λx.LOVE)(z,x)) λP.P@mia